 I think it is really interesting to note that men are praised in our society when not only are they “providers, decisive and driven” but ALSO when they take on those stereotypical “female” qualities as well.
 When we see a man who is a caring and gentle father, a sacrificial friend and a sensitive soul, we (okay maybe I am just speaking about women here!)
 LOVE it!
-We love a man who can lead a tribe and care for it.
+I love a man who can lead a tribe and also care for it.

 God made male and female for a reason.

 There is a purpose behind the two genders.

 But stereotypes and rigid molds don’t help anyone.

 Can we, for the love, bring some nuance to the conversation?

 Is it okay that I am ambitious and strong and decisive and nurturing, sensitive and communal?

 Can women still be affirmed in their gender even if they are stronger than they are weak, more logical than emotional?

 Can we bring these beautiful ‘female’ qualities to the work place just as men bring their ‘male’ qualities to the home?
 I hope so.
 Because even though I love to be up front leading the meeting, sometimes I also need to, um, go in the bathroom for a good cry.